1958 anti-Tamil pogrom: Government response

 The small Ceylon Army under the command of Major General Anton Muttukumaru, deployed its regular units from Colombo and Diyatalawa consisting of the Ceylon Light Infantry and the Ceylon Singha Regiment respectively.
 The Ceylon Volunteer Force was called out to supplement the regulars, with the Royal Ceylon Navy (RCyN) called out to assist under the direct command of its service chief, Rear Admiral Royce de Mel.
 A dusk to dawn curfew was enforced and Sir Oliver Goonetilleke coordinated security operations from the Queen's House, Colombo, issuing orders shoot on sight to shoot to kill.
-RCyN opening fire on mods to clear the Fort and Pettah areas in Colombo and the Army cleared south of Colombo.
+RCyN opening fire on mobs to clear the Fort and Pettah areas in Colombo and the Army cleared south of Colombo.
 By nightfall Colombo was cleared of rioters.
-The following day an army detachment under Colonel F. C. De Saram opened fire on an armed mod near the Ceylon Transport Board depot at Ratmalana after armed CTB employees confronted the army after one of its drives had been shot the night before by a Tamil constable.
+The following day an army detachment under Colonel F. C. De Saram opened fire on an armed mob near the Ceylon Transport Board depot at Ratmalana after armed CTB employees confronted the army after one of its drives had been shot the night before by a Tamil constable.
 Police patrols supported by army detachments engaged gangs of rioters in Anuradhapura and Padaviya areas who has been armed with shotguns, rifles, homemade bombs and molotov cocktails led by World War II veterans.
 Within two days, the military had restored order in Colombo district and eventually the rest of the country.
 The Ceylon Engineers constructed temporary shelters to house the displaced and the Ceylon Army Service Corps undertook to feed and transporting of the displaced.

 The army was eventually withdrawn from civilian areas in the rest of the country, but remained present in Jaffna for 25 years as part of the existing "Operation Monty", later expanded to Task Force Anti Illicit Immigration.